shohiebsense/AndroidTestingCheatSheet/README.md

    b. make the data
    c. put them up in new intent
    d. set the result with Ok
+   e. getCurrentActivity()
+   f. perform a method tp access the activity.
    ```java
     public void employeeQRCodeTest(){
         String empcodeSample = "99999"